Ebba Busch: Party leader (2016–present)

 In 2015, Busch was announced as the suggested successor of Göran Hägglund as party leader of the Christian Democratic party, and was formally elected on 25 April.
 Her time as leader was long characterized by uncertainty on how to profile the party, and consistent low numbers in opinion polls.
 Her early attempts to gain votes by adopting tougher positions on immigration and law and order were thwarted when the Moderate Party usurped that space.
 This was followed by a return to a focus on more traditional Christian Democratic issues, such as healthcare and family politics.
 At the same time, Busch continued to position the party in a more conservative direction on other issues like the opposition to mosque prayer calls and gender science at preschools.
 At the same time, she also came under attack from social conservatives inside her own party for participating in the Stockholm Pride Parade.

 The Christian Democrats received only 2.9% in a big opinion poll published in May 2018, and the party's fortunes looked bleak.
 But support quickly grew as the election campaign got underway with the first debate in mid-August.
 Busch's strong performance in this and other debates was credited in large part for the party's surge in the polls.
 She ended up leading her party to its best electoral performance in 12 years, finishing well above the 4% threshold.
 In March 2019, Busch announced that her party was ready to start negotiations with the Sweden Democrats in the Riksdag, making her the first party leader to express a willingness to cooperate with the SD.

-In March 2021, Christian Democrats leader Ebba Busch became the subject of a criminal investigation after publicly drawing attention to an opposing lawyer’s prior conviction during a heated property dispute.
-Swedish prosecutors pursued the matter as a case of gross defamation, a serious offense under national law.
-By July, Busch formally admitted guilt, accepting a conviction for grave defamation.
-The case concluded with her being placed on probation and ordered to pay a fine of SEK 60,000.